username123create/reproducible-research_homework/README.md

 # Reproducible research: version control and R

+## Questions 1,2 and 3

-Below is the link to my logistic_growth repo containing my answers for questions 1,2 and 3.
+Here is the link to my logistic_growth repo containing my answers for questions 1,2 and 3: [Logistic Growth repo](https://github.com/username123create/logistic_growth)

-**Question 4**
+## Question 4

 ***a)** A script for simulating a random_walk is provided in the `question-4-code` folder of this repo.
 Execute the code to produce the paths of two random walks.
 What do you observe?
 (10 points)*